Non-Intrusive Parametrized-Background Data-Weak Reconstruction of Cardiac Displacement Fields from Sparse MRI-like Observations: Results

 \subsection{Experimental Setup}

-For the offline phase, we generate $N_s = 150$ solution snapshots using \gls{lhs} over the parameter space $(p, \alpha) \in [5, 16] \times [0.7884, 0.9636]$ kPa, solving the \gls{ppde} \eqref{eq:cardiac_pde} with our internal finite element solver \texttt{carpentry}~\cite{Karabelas2022} on the \gls{vsc5}.
+For the offline phase, we generate $N_s = 150$ solution snapshots using \gls{lhs} over the parameter space $(p, \alpha) \in [5, 16] \times [0.7884, 0.9636]$ kPa, solving the \gls{ppde} \eqref{eq:cardiac_pde} with our internal \gls{fe} solver \texttt{carpentry} on the \gls{vsc5}.
+The non-linear finite elasticity equations are discretised using P1–P0 tetrahedral finite elements with element-by-element static condensation to enforce near-incompressibility via a penalty formulation.
+The resulting non-linear system is solved using Newton's method, where each linearised system is solved iteratively using GMRES preconditioned with an algebraic multigrid (AMG) preconditioner~\cite{Augustin2016, Karabelas2022}.
 We partition the dataset into $N_{\mathrm{train}} = 100$ snapshots for \gls{rom} construction and $N_{\mathrm{test}} = 50$ for validation.
 We assume that the sensors operate in the reference (unloaded) configuration, which corresponds to the end-diastolic state when the ventricle is relaxed and minimally loaded.
-This represents standard practice in cardiac imaging and biomechanics modeling, where the end-diastolic configuration serves as a practical and reproducible reference state~\cite{Rausch2017}.
+This represents standard practice in cardiac imaging and biomechanics modelling, where the end-diastolic configuration serves as a practical and reproducible reference state~\cite{Rausch2017}.
 The size of $\mathcal L_K$ depends on the dimension of the voxels, and we present results for different configurations.
 Out of $\mathcal{L}_K$ Alg.~\ref{alg:minibatchwomp} selects $M$ optimal sensors.
 We construct the background space using \gls{pod} capturing \qty{99.9}{\percent} of the snapshot energy.
 For \gls{womp} we heuristically chose $\beta_\odot = 0.1$ to balance computational time and accuracy.

 We examine three scenarios of increasing realism. \begin{enumerate} \item \textbf{Noise-free} (Section~\ref{subsec:noisefree}): Full observability, $\vec{\varepsilon}_{k} = \vec{0}$, volumetric voxels of dimensions $\SI{2}{\milli\metre} \times \SI{2}{\milli\metre} \times \SI{8}{\milli\metre}$, resulting in $|\mathcal L_K| = 3315$. \item \textbf{Noisy} (Section~\ref{subsec:noisy}): Gaussian noise with different noise levels, volumetric voxels of dimensions $\SI{2}{\milli\metre} \times \SI{2}{\milli\metre} \times \SI{8}{\milli\metre}$, resulting in $|\mathcal L_K| = 3315$. \item \textbf{Sparse and noisy} (Section~\ref{subsec:sparse}): \gls{mri}-like slice sampling with noise. \end{enumerate}